sbarry50/wordpress-starter-plugin/README.md

 ## Installation

 1. Clone the directory into your `plugins` directory.
-2. Change into the cloned directory and execute `composer install` and `npm install` for UpGulp.
+2. Change into the cloned directory and execute `composer install` and `npm install`.
-3. In the WordPress dashboard, navigate to the *Plugins* page and locate the menu item that reads “The WordPress Plugin Boilerplate.”
+3. In the WordPress dashboard, navigate to the *Plugins* page and locate the menu item that reads “WordPress Starter Plugin.”
 4. Click on *Activate.*

-Note that this will activate the source code of the Boilerplate, but because the Boilerplate has no real functionality so no menu items, meta boxes, or custom post types will be added.
+Note that this will activate the source code of the starter plugin, but because it has no real functionality no menu items, meta boxes, or custom post types will be added.

 ## Recommended Tools

 ### i18n Tools

-The WordPress Plugin Boilerplate uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
+The WordPress Starter Plugin uses a variable to store the text domain used when internationalizing strings throughout.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 * [Poedit](http://www.poedit.net/)
 * [makepot](http://i18n.svn.wordpress.org/tools/trunk/)